 On a repeat order it is difficult to guarantee an exact reproduction on colours.
 Of course repeats might be years apart and both the computer and the screen printer might well have changed (in both cases we've done so twice in the past 12 years) or been automatically upgraded over the internet by suppliers like Microsoft or HP.
 And of course products like inks and the mugs themselves will be from different batches.

-But ninety nine point nine percent of the time colours reproduce exactly as required - though Mugworks can not guarantee colours - so if colour is crucial to your job, ask for a sample to be made.
+But more often than not, colours reproduce exactly as required - though Mugworks can not guarantee colours - so if colour is crucial to your job, ask for a sample to be made.
 There IS a cost involved but it is better safe than sorry.

 Copyright is complex civil law but in theory EVERYTHING we print is the copyright of the person who creates the design or image, takes the photograph or puts pen to paper.
 Even a signature is copyright to the person who makes the mark.